vmware/container-service-extension/README.md

 ## Overview

-The *container-service-extension* is a vCloud Director extension that manages the life cycle of Kubernetes clusters on behalf of tenants.
+The **container-service-extension** for vCloud Director manages the life cycle of Kubernetes clusters for tenants.

 ## Try it out